make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Garthcz](https://github.com/Garthcz) for contributing support for TrueLife P3 and P7 air purifiers.
 - [devlucasc](https://github.com/devlucasc) for contributing support for Positivo keypad and voice locks.
 - [farpudo](https://github.com/farpudo) for contributing support for Vevor 3.7kW EV charger.
+- [peng1can](https://github.com/peng1can) for contributing support for Sefaul Q9 dehumidifier.